Covert emotional abuse: 20 signs and how to recover

 What should you do if you think you might be experiencing covert emotional abuse?

 Because it’s so subtle, it can be hard to tell if you’re experiencing emotional abuse.
-Abusers often deny any negative intentions and can make you feel like you’re imagining things.
-For example, they may say things like “Geez it was just a joke” after insulting you.
-Or they may tell you the reason they don’t want you to spend time with friends is because they want to “protect” you.
+Abusers often deny their intentions and can make you feel like you’re imagining things.

 • Prioritize self-care.
 Abuse can take a toll on your mental health and physical well-being.
 So try to set aside some time to engage in activities that nurture your mind, body, and spirit.

-• Set healthy boundaries.
+• Set clear boundaries.
 You don’t have to stand by and listen to hurtful comments, manipulations, or insults.
 Let the other person know that if they belittle you or emotionally abuse you in any way, you’ll remove yourself from the conversation.
 Plan ahead, and consider where you’ll go if you need to make an exit.

 • Challenge self-blame.
 Abusers will often do or say things that leave you feeling like the abuse is your fault.
 But that is never the case.
 So when you notice self-blame creeping in, try to challenge those thoughts.